 She says she doesn’t have an impressive list of titles and gold medals (but has a few) because she is not the best competitor, but if she could list the amount of tournaments she has mustered up the courage to do in the past eleven years it would be very long.
 She is very proud of herself and what she has done and what she has accomplished at her age and the best part is that she’s still not done.

 None of it would have been possible without the support of her family.
 Lisa and her husband, black Belt Jay Pages own a gym (Jay Pages Jiu-Jitsu) in Chandler Az.
 Lisa describes her husband is my biggest rock.
 Without him she doesn’t think she would have made it to where she is today and she is pretty sure she has returned that favor to him.
 They support each other in everything we do.
-They have a beautiful amazing daughter who is starting college in the fall at Arizona State University, she is their whole world.
-They also have 3 amazing dogs.
+They have a beautiful amazing daughter who graduated from Arizona State University with a Bachelors degree in business Entrepreneurship and a minor in film and media production, she is their whole world.
+They also have two amazing dogs.
 Lisa works at the family Air Conditioning business with her dad as her full time job.

 Lisa describes her life as crazy busy, but she loves every minute of it.

 “If I have any advice for women starting BJJ is to never give up, you will want to at times but it is the most rewarding thing I have ever done for myself.”

 Seta Reupenny was born on the Island of Tonga and raised in the Bay Area, California.
 She currently residing in Chandler, Arizona.
 She has been training Brazilian Jiu Jitsu for seven and a half years at Gracie Arizona, Phoenix and has been a women’s instructor for the past four years.
 Seta is a wife and mother of six children (four girls & two boys) and her whole family trains together.